Virtual

 - Statebred restricted races are limited at all tracks and the above chart does not guarantee any particular type of race at any track but the types of available races will be pulled from the available pool above.

-35 - Age Limits
+41 - Age Limits

 When a horse turns 16 years old it will automatically be retired from racing and when it turns 22 years old it will automatically be deactivated.
 If a retired broodmare runs out of breedings it will automatically be deactivated.
 If a gelding is retired it will automatically be deactivated since it can not breed.

-36 - The Tracks
+42 - The Tracks

 There are many tracks to choose from.
 The available tracks and current meets with prizes can be found on the track calendar page under Racing->Track Calendar.

-37 - Season
+43 - Season

-38 - Standings
+44 - Standings

 The winners of meets are determined by the most wins.
 Ties are broken by places, shows, and earnings in that order.

-39 - TC Days
+45 - TC Races

-Race 1 CD The KYD - Grade I 1st Saturday in May 3 1 1/4m $2000
+Race 1 CD The KYD - Grade I 1st Saturday in May 3 1 1/4m $5,000

 The maximum field size will be 20.
-The 20 entrants will be selected from the top 20 nominations with the most graded stakes earnings.
-Ties will be broken by stakes earnings and then a random drawing.
-Also eligibles will be drawn based on most graded stakes earnings.
-Ties for also eligibles will be broken by most stakes earnings and then a random draw.
+The 20 entrants will be selected from the top 20 nominations with the most KYD points earned.
+Ties will be broken by most non-restricted stakes earnings and then a random draw.
+Also eligibles will be selected by the remaining horses with the most KYD points and ties will also be broken by the most non-restricted stakes earnings and then a random draw.

-Race 2 PIM The Prk - Grade I 2 wks after The KYD 3 1 3/16m $1000
+Race 2 PIM The Prk - Grade I 2 wks after The KYD 3 1 3/16m $2,000

 The maximum field size will be 14.
 The 14 entrants are broken down into 3 categories.
 7 horses will be selected by most graded stakes earnings.
-Ties for these 7 horses will be broken by stakes earnings, overall earnings, and a random draw in that order.
-From the remaining nominations the next 4 horses will be selected by most stakes earnings.
-Ties will be broken by overall earnings and then a random draw.
+Ties for these 7 horses will be broken by non-restricted stakes earnings, overall earnings, and a random draw in that order.
+From the remaining nominations the next 4 horses will be selected by most non-restricted stakes earnings.
+Ties will be broken by most overall earnings and then a random draw.
 From the remaining nominations 3 horses will be selected by most overall earnings.
 Ties will be broken with a random draw.
 Also eligibles will be drawn based on most overall earnings.
 Ties for also eligibles will be broken by a random draw.

-Race 3 BEL The BEL - Grade I 3 wks after The PIM 3 1 1/2m $1000
+Race 3 SAR The BEL - Grade I 3 wks after The PIM 3 1 1/4m $2,000

 The maximum field size will be 16.
 The 16 entrants are broken down into 3 categories.
 8 horses will be selected by most graded stakes earnings in races at 1 mile or over.
-Ties for these 8 horses will be broken by stakes earnings, overall earnings, and a random draw in that order.
-From the remaining nominations the next 5 horses will be selected by most stakes earnings.
-Ties will be broken by overall earnings and then a random draw.
+Ties for these 8 horses will be broken by most non-restricted stakes earnings, most overall earnings, and a random draw in that order.
+From the remaining nominations the next 5 horses will be selected by most non-restricted stakes earnings.
+Ties will be broken by most overall earnings and then a random draw.
 From the remaining nominations 3 horses will be selected by most overall earnings.
 Ties will be broken with a random draw.
 Also eligibles will be drawn based on most overall earnings.
 Ties for also eligibles will be broken by a random draw.

-40 - BC Day
+47 - BC Days

 BC Schedule